Neloy-Barman/Blender-Artworks/Modifiers.md

 ### Solidify
 **This gives a proper volume to the geometry.
 For example, giving volume to the buidling, leafs, car body and many more.**

+### Mirror
+**This is the perfect modifier to give symmetrical vibe to anything.
+The cursor should be in the middle of the mirror objects.
+When you extrude things from one side, the for some cases they overlap.
+That's why You should use clipping to merge them properly.**